NoushinN/thegrip.design/README.md

 The design models and final model deployment:
 ![design process](design.png)

 Our final product is modular, customizable, scalable, and inexpensive to produce.
 The main features include adjustable pen size holder, adjustable finger wrap with fastener option for sturdy support and operation.
-The Fusion360 CAD model can be downloaded and viewed [here](https://myhub.autodesk360.com/ue2a91ff8/g/shares/SH56a43QTfd62c1cd968a5aebc11db6c1d48).
+The Fusion360 CAD model can be downloaded and viewed [here](https://myhub.autodesk360.com/ue2a91ff8/g/shares/SH56a43QTfd62c1cd968a5aebc11db6c1d48) and the code is available in the `PenholderV6.STEP` file.

 Additionally, our project [website](http://www.thegrip.design) documents the re-iterative steps of design from ideation to building to testing prior to product release.